A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-{Afzal et al.~\cite{afzal2018novel} proposed a novel path-and-content-aware scheduling strategy for MMT to stream real-time video over heterogeneous wireless networks.
-The authors claim to be the first work attempting to improve the MMT standard by adding multipath scheduling strategies.
+{Afzal et al.~\cite{afzal2018novel, afzal2021multipath} proposed a novel path-and-content-aware scheduling strategy for MMT to stream real-time video over heterogeneous wireless networks.
+The authors claimed that their work is the first {attempt} to improve the MMT standard by adding multipath scheduling strategies.
+The innovation is protected in the patents~\cite{de2021method, de2021methodINPI} and documented as standardization effort in~\cite{MPEG-H2013Part13}.
 The path-and-content-aware scheduling strategy, implemented at the server side, applies some methods to improve the perceived video quality based on adaptive video traffic split schemes, Markovian-based techniques, in addition to a discard and a content-aware strategy.
 Adaptive video traffic split scheme allocates a proper bit rate for each transmission path considering heterogeneous network context with the aim of executing load balancing, relieve congestion, and proper utilizing of each path capacity.
 The Markovian-based method estimates path conditions and transition probabilities.
 Discard strategy reduces congestion by avoiding sending packets that would probably be lost.
-Content-aware strategy protects packets with high priority (I frames and the closest $n$ P frames, named as near-I (NI) frames in this work) by duplicating or assigning them to the best path.
+Content-aware strategy protects packets with high priority~(I frames and the closest $n$ P frames, named as near-I~(NI) frames in this work) by duplicating or assigning them to the best path.
 The client constantly monitors the path condition, calculates the path metrics which are sent as feedback information packets to the server through the best path.
 For this purpose, the feedback signaling mechanisms defined in the MMT standard are leveraged.
-Finally, the proposed path-and-content-aware scheduling strategy lead to QoE improvements around 12 dB for PSNR and 0.15 for SSIM by significant packet loss rate reductions ($\sim$~90\%).
+Finally, the proposed path-and-content-aware scheduling strategy lead to QoE improvements around 12 dB for PSNR and 0.15 for SSIM by significant packet loss rate reductions~($\sim$~90\%).
 It is important to note that the approach does not require any change in the protocol itself since the scheduler can be implemented as part of the client/server applications.}